Man In Easter Bunny Suit With President Trump Was Commander Richard I. Lawlor, U.S. Navy, Not Sean Spicer

 — Donald J. Trump (@realDonaldTrump) April 2, 2018

-The publication went as far as to estimate the height of the person inside in the Easter Bunny in comparison to Trump’s height.

 President Trump is 6 foot 3 inches tall, while Spicer is listed as 5 foot, 5 and-a-half inches tall.
-With the Easter Bunny costume likely adding on to the height of the person inside, it was deemed feasible that Spicer could have sneaked back into the White House on an incognito basis in the public’s eyes, to occupy the roll he once played.
+With the Easter Bunny costume likely adding on to the height of the person inside, it was deemed feasible that Spicer could have snuck back into the White House on an incognito basis in the public’s eyes, to occupy the role he once played.

 However, folks would ultimately learn that it wasn’t Spicer in the rabbit suit holding hands with President Trump.